QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 </style>
 ```

 Unfortunately it is not possible to re-position D3 axis labels via CSS.
-The standard approach to this issue is to
+The only way to achieve this is to render the axis then use a D3 selection to locate the labels then move them directly:

 ```
 d3.selectAll('.y-axis text')
+    .style('text-anchor', 'end')
-    .attr('transform', 'translate(-' + (yAxisWidth - 5) + ', -8)');
+    .attr('transform', 'translate(-3, -8)');

 d3.selectAll('.x-axis text')
-    .style('text-anchor', 'left')
-    .attr('transform', 'translate(35, 0)');

-d3.selectAll('.plot-area')
-    .style('overflow', 'visible');
+    .attr('dy', undefined)
+    .style({'text-anchor': 'start', 'dominant-baseline': 'central'})
+    .attr('transform', 'translate(3, -' + (xAxisHeight / 2 + 3) + ' )');
 ```

-As we'll see in a later step, there is a much more effective way of achieving this.
+This is not ideal as the above code will be executed each time the charts is rendered, regardless of whether the axes require updates.

+With this styling in place the chart looks like the following:

+<iframe src='http://bl.ocks.org/ColinEberhardt/raw/b7584aa13ed53ab0cb0b/' width='100%' height='300px'></iframe>

+<small>View the [full code for this example](http://bl.ocks.org/ColinEberhardt/b7584aa13ed53ab0cb0b) via D3 bl.ocks.</small>

 # Adding a moving average